andrerrcosta/CodingChallengeCheckoutApp/README.md

 # Follow-up Questions
 1. How long did you spend on the test?

-- I spent about 30 hours with this test.
+- I spent about 30 hours on this test.

 2. What would you add if you had more time?

 - I would have finished at least the tests on entities for hashes and JPA tests